 - 1. The lectures will be conducted in a hybrid fashion, with both online and in-person components.
-One session per week will be held in-person, and the other session will be virtual (i.e., via recorded video). - 2.
+There'll be both in-class sessions and virtual sessions (i.e., via recorded video). - 2.
 Labs will be held mostly online there'll be no need to show up for any of the labs either physically or virtually.
 Assignment submissions will be done online (via Github), and does not require physical presence. - 3.
-The in-person class session will involve live problem-solving.
+The in-person class sessions will involve live problem-solving.
 We'll post the problems before the class, and the solutions will be posted after class.
-Attendance will not be taken at these events, and they will NOT be recorded (with the exception of the first three weeks).
+Attendance will not be taken at these events, but they will NOT be recorded nor live-streamed on Zoom.
 Exam questions will be similar to these problems, and so you are strongly encouraged to attend them.
-You will have to attend only one session per week. - 4.
-Each of you will be assigned to either a Tuesday or Thursday class session randomly based on your student number, and you must only attend the session to which you are assigned.
-Attendance will not be recorded, however we may ask you to leave if you attend the wrong session.
+No makeup sessions will be held if you miss any of these sessions. - 4.
+We will use Piazza for online discussions and for answering questions about the assignments.
+You must sign up for a Piazza account by the end of this week.
+Questions about the class must be posted to Piazza1 and NOT emailed to the TAs or the professor (you can send a private note to "Instructors" if needed).